 Are one page checkouts truly better?

-There do exists some A/B cases where one page checkouts outperform multi-step checkouts significantly.
-These cases however often compare a non-optimized multi-step checkout with a new optimized one page checkout.
+A/B studies do exist where one page checkouts outperform multi-step checkouts significantly.
+However, these cases often compare a non-optimized multi-step checkout with a new optimized one page checkout.

 During the research for our checkout usability report we found that users in general had relatively few problems navigating between multiple steps (as long as a few simple guidelines are adhered to) - the usability issues were primarily caused by what the customer had to do at each step.